 Line pressure should be increased accordingly to make up for extra long air hoses (usually over 8 meters).
-The minimum hose diameter should be 1/2 in. (inner diameter) and the fittings should have the same inside dimensions. air hose is recommended for air supply to get the best function of air tool operation.
+The minimum hose diameter should be 1/4 in.(inner diameter) and the fittings should have the same inside dimensions.
+But usually a 3/8 in.
+I.D. air hose is recommended for air supply to get the best function of air tool operation.

 Use proper hoses and fittings.
 We do not suggest connecting quick change couplings directly to the tool since they may cause failure due to vibration.
 Instead, add a leader hose and connect coupling between air supply and hose whip.
 Check hoses for wear before individual use.
 Make certain that all connections are in security.